markhorsman/jdejonge/README.md

-# jdejonge
+# jdejonge API
-REST API for J. de Jonge BV
+Custom REST API used for retrieving and mutating data for an Insphire SQL database.

 # config